1 / *

 The Fall OCI Program is:

-Please keep in mind that only a small percentage of employers participate in a law school's on-campus interview program.
+Only a small percentage of employers participate in a law school's on-campus interview program.
 Most students will obtain their summer and permanent positions through other means, such as, during the spring recruiting season, part-time jobs, internships, externships

 , and clerkships